Massage For Men in York – Relaxation is Good For Male Clients

-At Relaxing Massage in York we specialise in giving a great man's massage which will include a super back massage for men.
-Also we have a special offer price for men over 60 years of age which means more then 20% OFF (£15 discount) on 1 hour treatments.
+At Relaxing Massage in York we specialise in giving a great man’s massage which will include a super back massage for men.
+Also we have a special offer price for men over 60 years of age which means you can get a great discount on 1 hour treatments here.
 More people are getting massage treatment as it becomes more accepted as a good complementary therapy that works.
 However, men don’t get as many massages as women do.
 Men should be getting more massages to lower high blood pressure which they are prone to.
-There are many clinical studies that prove this treatment for men can help.
-It is time for men to appreciate the benefits and partake of this relaxation therapy.
-To put your mind at rest further, we have even produced a guide to men's massage etiquette.
+There are many clinical studies that prove this treatment for men can help with hypertension and simply help them to relax.
+It is time for men to appreciate the benefits and partake of this soothing, relaxation therapy.
+To put your mind at rest further, we have even produced a guide to men’s massage etiquette.

 Massaging men is a speciality here.
 We understand what men like and the benefits massage brings them.
-It is an area that many local spa’s seem to shy away from.
-I have heard locals masseurs say “Sorry we don’t treat men here.” and “Men don’t come often enough for us to train up our staff for them.”
-That is very much not the case here at Relaxing Massage York.
-You will benefit from our thorough understanding of the larger male physique.
-Fully trained and experienced staff aiming to give you guys the perfect massage.
+It is an area that many local spas do seem to shy away from, even in today’s modern world.
+I have heard local masseurs say “Sorry we don’t treat men here.” and “Men don’t come often enough for us to train up our staff for them.”
+This is very much NOT the case here at Relaxing Massage York.
+Male clients are always very welcome and can benefit from our thorough understanding of the larger male physique.
+Fully trained and experienced staff are always going to be aiming to give you guys the perfect massage.
 The wonders of a great back massage for men is something you will really enjoy!

 As Massage Therapy Grows Men Don't Get As Many - Why?

 AMTA (2001) tells us there are twice the number of people receiving massage therapy in 2001 (16% of those surveyed) than in 1997 (8%).
-In 2017 this figure has risen further with surveys telling us 19% of adult Americans have had a massage.
+Today this figure has risen further with surveys telling us 19% of adult Americans have had a massage.

 The lack of men getting what is a fabulous complementary treatment could be down to a number of reasons.
 One of these reasons might be the way men perceive massage as unmanly.
 This is a very outdated view that has no grounds at all.
 Getting a massage is just as manly as going to the gym.
 In fact if you ask any professional sportsman (a very masculine group indeed), you will find they go for regular massages to help them perform better and recover faster.
-You should go for these treatments and benefits too.
+You should allow yourself some time for yourself by getting these treatments and benefits too.

 Men should be going for treatments more often for specific issues like high blood pressure.
 Many studies like that of Reckelhoff J (2001) have found men suffer from high blood pressure more than pre-menopausal women of the same age.
 In fact Maric-Bilkan C (2012) goes on to say that Androgen (a male sex hormone) can explain this difference.